 - Heat a tablespoon of oil over a medium high heat.
 Fry the fish cakes for 2-3 minutes on each side in batches.

 - Mix peanut butter, coconut milk, juice of the lime, soy sauce, fish sauce, chilli and brown sugar in a saucepan and melt over a medium heat.
 Set aside to cool.
+Serve the fish cakes with the sauce and sprinkled with sliced spring onion.

 Like the look of this recipe?
 Make sure you pin it for later!